vmware-tanzu-labs/educates-training-platform/docs/workshop-content/building-an-image.md

 To cope with this, a setup script called ``fix-permissions`` is included in the base image and is executed as the final step from the ``Dockerfile``.
 This command will ensure that group permissions for all files and directories are the same as the user permissions.
 This will allow group write access to work for the user the container image would be run as when not the intended user.

 Note that this is only an issue if you wish to create workshop content that you want people to be able to run on a Kubernetes distribution such as OpenShift, which has a strict security policy which forces containers to run as a user ID different to what the container image specifies.

+Note that this OpenShift issue may no longer exist due to changes in Educates, but is good practice all the same.

 Installing extra system packages
 --------------------------------